Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

 ~~

-Assume that the solution, $\phi$ exists in a bounded domain $\Omega \in \mathscr{R}^3$ that can be divided into a set of $L$ non overlapping tetrahedral elements, $\{e_l\}_{l=1}^L$ \cite{brenner2008mathematical,axelsson2001finite,braess2001finite,bylaska2009adaptive}, see Figures (\ref{fig:tedrahedron.png}) and (\ref{fig:grid}).
-For the electronic structure problems we are concerned with in this work the atomic potentials represented by $V(\vec{r})$ in the Hamlitonian below Eq. (\ref{eff H FEM}) are singular.
+We assume that the solution, $\psi_{\pm}$ exists in a bounded domain $\Omega \in \mathscr{R}^3$ that can be divided into a set of $L$ non overlapping tetrahedral elements, $\{e_l\}_{l=1}^L$ \cite{brenner2008mathematical,axelsson2001finite,braess2001finite,bylaska2009adaptive}, see Figures~\ref{fig:tedrahedron.png} and \ref{fig:grid}.
+For the electronic structure problems we are concerned with the atomic potentials represented by $V(x)$ in the Hamiltonian below, (\ref{eff H FEM}), are singular.
 This leads to rapid variation of the solution to the eigenvalue problem in this region.
-This requires that in order to obtain accuracy the FEM grid in this region must have a finer resolution as illustrated in Figure \ref{fig:grid} and discussed in \cite{weare1995parallel,weare1997adaptive,bylaska2009adaptive}.
+In order to obtain accuracy the FEM grid in this region must have a finer resolution as illustrated in Figure \ref{fig:grid} and discussed in \cite{weare1995parallel,weare1997adaptive,bylaska2009adaptive}.

-To construct the grid used in the calculation, we
+To construct the grid used in the calculation, we:

-1. Use BoxMesh to generate a coarse mesh in a $50\times50\times50$ domain.
-The initial number of cells in each direction is 2.
-So the total number of tetrahedra will be 48 and the total number of vertices will be 27 in the coarse mesh.
+1. Use BoxMesh \cite{fenics2012} to generate a coarse mesh in a $50\times50\times50$ domain.
+The initial number of cells in each direction is $2$.
+So the total number of tetrahedra will be $48$ and the total number of vertices will be $27$ in the coarse mesh.